Frankfurt School Logo

 Scaling

-Most datasets contain features highly varying in magnitudes, units and range.
+Most datasets contain features that vary widely in magnitudes, units, and range.

 Most machine learning algorithms have problems with this because they use distance measures or calculate gradients.
 The features with high magnitudes will weigh in a lot more in the distance calculations than features with low magnitudes and gradients may end up taking a long time or are not accurately calculable.